MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-G-Miscellaneous-Provisions/part-92-Migratory-Bird-Subsistence-Harvest-Alaska/subpart-D-Annual-Regulations-Governing-Subsistence-Harvest/section-92.31.md

 (ii) Closure: June 15-July 15 for waterfowl; July 20-August 20 for all other birds.

-(e) *Kodiak Archipelago region,* except for the Kodiak Island roaded area, which is closed to the harvesting of migratory birds and their eggs.
+(e) *Kodiak Archipelago region.* The Kodiak Island Roaded Area is open to the harvesting of migratory birds and their eggs by registration permit only as administered by the Alaska Department of Fish and Game, Division of Subsistence, in cooperation with the Sun'aq Tribe of Kodiak.
+No hunting or egg gathering for Arctic terns, Aleutian terns, mew gulls, and emperor geese is allowed for the Kodiak Island Roaded Area Registration Permit Hunt.
 The closed area consists of all lands and waters (including exposed tidelands) east of a line extending from Crag Point in the north to the west end of Saltery Cove in the south and all lands and water south of a line extending from Termination Point along the north side of Cascade Lake extending to Anton Larsen Bay.
 Marine waters adjacent to the closed area are closed to harvest within 500 feet from the water's edge.
 The offshore islands are open to harvest.

 (1) Season: April 2-June 30 and July 31-August 31 for seabirds; April 2-June 20 and July 22-August 31 for all other birds.